-OBD2 is used in newer cars and was introduced in Europe in 2001 and 2004 respectively in order to have a uniform system for cars.
-In principle, it has the same purpose: it serves as an interface between the ECUs and the diagnostic device.
+The OBD2 interface is used in newer cars and was introduced in Europe in 2001 and 2004 respectively in order to have a uniform system for cars.
+In principle, it has the same purpose: It serves as an interface between the ECUs and the diagnostic device.
 However, there is a big difference.

-Carly is a user-friendly reader and can be used with all brands and models from 2001 onwards.
-So, for example, if you have a BMW and a VW in your garage that were built after 2001 and 2004 respectively, you only need one reader instead of two.
+In the case of Carly, the Universal Scanner can be used with most car brands and the majority of vehicles manufactured from 2001 onwards.
+So, for example, if you have a BMW and a VW in your garage that was built after 2001 and 2004 respectively, you only need one reader instead of two.

 OBD3 – reality or a pipe dream?

-With OBD3, deciding to wait would no longer be possible.
-Because when an error code is detected, a notification would automatically be sent to the competent authority, which would then give you a deadline for replacing the defective part.
+However, with OBD3, deciding to wait would no longer be possible.
+Because when an error code (such as check engine light) is detected, a notification would automatically be sent to the competent authority, which would then give you a deadline for replacing the defective part.
 If you do not meet the deadline, you would be liable for a fine.

 Bypassing the system would not be possible because the error code wouldn’t go away until you replace or repair it.

 The United States is already a few steps ahead of Europe here.
 OBD3 could be used there as early as in the next few years.
 Whether or not it will be implemented in Europe at some point is unclear.

 Where is the OBD interface located?

 The OBD interface, or diagnostic port, is usually located under the steering wheel, but this varies from manufacturer to manufacturer.